Published May 6, 2022

 The adventure begins for Captain Pike and his crew

-Spoilers for Star Trek: Strange New Worlds episode one to follow!
+Spoilers for the premiere Star Trek: Strange New Worlds episode to follow!

 Star Trek: Strange New Worlds has finally arrived, and we are ready to boldly go!
 Following Captain Christopher Pike (Anson Mount), Spock (Ethan Peck), and Una “Number One” Chin-Riley (Rebecca Romijn)’s appearances in Star Trek: Discovery’s second season, Trek fans clamored to see more of the early exploits of the U.S.S.
 Enterprise crew… and their excitement reached the powers-that-be, resulting in one of 2022’s most anticipated new shows.